adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

 2. Create the `extension-manifest.json` file

     Also located at the root of your project, this file must define the `platform` as `"web"` and include a unique `id` for your extension.
-You can append the existing id with your seat number.

     > A sample file is provided in the `lab/admin-ui-sdk` folder.